applecidr-docs/AppleCIDR-Labbing/setup.md

 username ALL=(ALL:ALL) ALL
 ```
 ### II.
 Install Docker
+> The following instructions can be found on the officail Dockerdocs site <a href="https://docs.docker.com/engine/install/debian/">here</a>
 #### A. Uninstall any conflicting packages that may already be installed
 ```bash
 for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done